DataDog/documentation/content/integrations/windows_event_log.md

 * Track system and application events in Datadog.
 * Correlate Windows system and application events with the rest of your application.
-* Track Security events and troubleshoot potential breach.
+* Track security events and troubleshoot potential breaches.

 ## Setup
 ### Installation
-The Windows event log check is included in the [Datadog Agent][4] package, so you don't need to install anything else on your server.
+The Windows Event log check is included in the [Datadog Agent][4] package, so you don't need to install anything else on your server.

 ### Configuration
 #### Log collection